Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Experiments

-A very prominent behaviour of the generator seen in all test cases is producing what will be referred to from this point onward as trailing divisions of data.
+A very prominent behaviour of the generator seen in all test cases is the production of -- what will be referred to from this point onward -- \textit{trailing divisions} of data.
 Trailing divisions occur when the generator attempts to split small remaining partitions of data.
-This occurs both in right (higher index) children of a populated node and lowers down the hierarchy~(\Cref{fig:trailing}).
-In both cases it is possible to observe large numbers of small nodes (i.e., with a low number of children, usually one or zero -- that is to say the node is a leaf node), as well as many nodes that are not populated with data.
+This happens both in the right (higher index) children of a populated node and lowers down the hierarchy as presented in~\Cref{fig:trailing}.
+In both cases, it is possible to observe large numbers of nodes with a low number of children, usually one or zero (in the latter case the node becoming a leaf node), as well as many nodes that are not populated with data.
 Trailing divisions reveal the fractal nature of trees generated by the procedure, which manifests itself both when producing direct children for a node (horizontal self-similarity) and going down the hierarchy (vertical self-similarity).

-Horizontally the above phenomenon can be visualised as the ordered set of all children of any node being statistically similar to the ordered set of all children of the node except the first one.
-It is a direct effect of the Tree Structured Stick Breaking process~\cite{ghahramani2010tree}.
-Similarly to the above, from a vertical point of view, in any tree where $\lambda = 1$ all sub-trees of a node are statistically similar to that node.
-In the presented experimental data, these trailing divisions are visible as the falling off "tail" in the data per level histograms as well as the cause of the high deviation of width within the tree.
+The above phenomenon can be visualised horizontally as an ordered set of all children of any node being statistically similar to the ordered set of all children of the node except the first one.
+It is a direct effect of the Tree-Structured Stick Breaking process (TSSB)~\cite{ghahramani2010tree}.
+Similarly to the above, from a vertical point of view, in any tree with $\lambda = 1$ (the conditional probability of a datum being assigned to a particular node is constant for all the nodes, see~\Cref{eq:alpha_function}) all sub-trees of a node are statistically similar to that node.
+In the presented experimental data, these trailing divisions are visible as the falling off "tail" in the histograms of data instances distribution per level (\Cref{fig:level-by-level-number-of-instances,fig:level-by-level-number-of-instances-R}) as well as the cause of the high deviation of width within the trees (\Cref{fig:level-by-level-hierarchy-width,fig:level-by-level-hierarchy-width-R}).
 Unfortunately, due to the nature of the TSSB distribution, it is impossible to avoid this behaviour without post-processing.
 No forms of such post-processing were employed for the experiments presented in this paper.